-Extent to which the audit was considered capable of detecting irregularities, including fraud, are instances of non-compliance with laws and regulations.
+Irregularities, including fraud, are instances of noncompliance with laws and regulations.
 We design procedures in line with our responsibilities, outlined above, to detect material misstatements in respect of irregularities, including fraud.

 These audit procedures were designed to provide reasonable assurance that the financial statements were free from fraud or error.
-The risk of not detecting a material misstatement due to fraud is higher than the risk of not detecting one resulting from error and detecting irregularities that result from fraud is inherently more difficult than detecting those that result from error, as fraud may involve collusion, deliberate concealment, forgery or intentional misrepresentations.
-Also, the further removed non-compliance with laws and regulations is from events and transactions reflected in the financial statements, the less likely we would become aware of it.
+The risk of not detecting a material misstatement due to fraud is higher than the risk of not detecting one